Vonng/pigsty/docs/p-infra.md

 ## `infra-demo`

-The [`infra-demo.yml`](https://github.com/Vonng/pigsty/blob/master/infra-demo.yml) is a special playbook for the demo env, which can be used to initialize a 4-node sandbox in one pass by interweaving meta node init procedure & other nodes init procedure.
+The [`infra-demo.yml`](https://github.com/Vonng/pigsty/blob/master/infra-demo.yml) is a special playbook for the demo env, which can be used to initialize a 4-node sandbox in one go by interweaving meta node & other nodes initialization.
 It's useful when trying to deploy multiple meta nodes.

 It's equivalent to following commands in the standard 4-node demo.